ElectricalGang

 How do I fix my Roku audio sync?

-Another setting that you can change to quickly resolve your out-of-sync audio is audio leveling.
+Another setting that you can change to resolve your out-of-sync audio quickly is audio leveling.
 When your TV is on, you press the Star (*) key on your Remote.
 This opens the volume setting.
 Next, find the ‘Audio Leveling’ option on your device.
 If enabled, turn it off, and it will bring your audio back into sync with your video.

 Why is there a sound delay on my Roku?

-Try turning off and then turning on the tv and soundbar.
+Try turning off and then turning on the TV and soundbar.
 If you are streaming content, try switching to another streaming app/channel to see if the audio will be delayed.
 If you’re watching through an antenna, cable, or satellite TV, try switching channels to see if audio is delayed on other channels.

 Why is my Roku TV so laggy?

-The main reason your Roku tv is so slow is the bad internet connection.
+The main reason your Roku TV is so slow is the bad internet connection.
 Connect to your router’s 5GHz band (not 2.4GHz), make sure your router is close to your rookie, and ask other family members to go offline.
 Try an Ethernet connection if none of these work.

 How do I reset the sound on my Roku?